AdiThakker/AdiThakker.github.io/_posts/2020-10-30-AzureMonitor-AppInsights-1.md

 ![Setup]({{site.url}}/images/AppInsights-6.png)

-Further clicking on the Applcation Map shows the following. **Note: I renamed my Application Insights instance to the appripriate meaningful name**
+Further clicking on the Applcation Map shows the following. **Note: I renamed my Application Insights instance to the appropriate meaningful name.
+You can also achieve that by using configuration, we can look at that in the next post.**

 ![Setup]({{site.url}}/images/AppInsights-7.png)